NadieFiind/KeqingCursor/README.md

 [Keqing](https://genshin-impact.fandom.com/wiki/Keqing) themed cursor available for Windows and Linux.
 Keqing is a character from [Genshin Impact](https://genshin.hoyoverse.com/en/home).

-- Cursor files for Linux will be added soon.
-- Feel free to contribute to improve or add more cursor files.

 ![Keqing Cursor Preview](Preview.png)

 ### How To Use